gitE0Z9/Anomaly/README.md

 # Anomaly
 Time series anomaly detector with deep learning

-> This project aims to provide an alerting tool for monitoring hundreds of nodes.
+> This project aims to provide an alerting tool for monitoring a cluster with hundreds of nodes.

 _*Detect mode*_